Naman1997/simple-fcos-cluster/README.md

 ### Make versions.sh executable

-I'm using a shell script to figure out the latest versions of coreos and k0s.
-In order to execute this terraform script, this file needs to be executable by the client where you're running `terraform apply`.
+A shell script is used to figure out the latest versions of coreos and k0s.
+This script needs to be executable by the client where you're running `terraform apply`.

 ```
 git clone https://github.com/Naman1997/simple-fcos-cluster.git